fastrgv/AdaGate/README.md

 * Fixed errors that caused erroneous textures to appear when portals were open.
 * Added capability to shoot at a target seen through a portal.
 This augments possible strategies for escaping a dungeon to allow escape with a single teleportation.
 * Remedied an apparent error when both portals are on the same wall.
 In this case, their two virtual worlds overlap and interfere with each other.
-Now, only the closer one is drawn (unless their heights are equal).
+FTTB, only the closer one is drawn (unless their heights are equal).
 * The TARDIS makes a twisting debut.

 **ver 6.0.3 -- 27sep16**